Britain faces international war crimes trial

 - What do we know?

-- An investigation by BBC’s Panorama and The Sunday Times has turned up evidence that the British state covered up war crimes by British soldiers in Afghanistan and Iraq, including the murder of three children who were shot at point blank range.
-The British Ministry of Defence has said that the allegations are unsubstantiated, but the International Criminal Court (ICC) is taking them “very seriously”.
+- An investigation by the BBC’s Panorama and The Sunday Times has turned up evidence that the British state covered up war crimes by British soldiers in Afghanistan and Iraq, including the murder of three children who were shot at point blank range.

 - What do we not know?

-- Whether the UK Government could be tried at the ICC.
-The ICC’s Office of Prosecutor said it would “independently assess” the findings, which could be “highly relevant” to their decision whether to open a probe into the UK — the first of its kind.
+- Whether the UK Government could be tried at the International Criminal Court (ICC).
+The ICC’s Office of Prosecutor said it would “independently assess” the findings.

 - Two inquiries